zicat/tributary/doc/user_guide.md

 ### A simple example

-Here, we give an example in config/application.properties like below:
+Here, we give an example in config/application.properties as follows:

 ```properties
 server.port=8765